Michigan Youth Travel Baseball Tryouts will be held in Livonia, MI.

 The Hornets Baseball Federation is welcoming players from all over Southeastern Michigan.
-Our practices and home field are in Livonia for the 2020 season.
-We are seeking 11U players now for the 2020 season.
-Those that are 11 as of April 30, 2020 are eligible.
-Our tryouts will be held at Madonna University on July 29, 2019 and August 1st, 2019 from 6-8PM.
-Please register though the signup form or visit our Facebook page.
+Our practices will be in Livonia for the 2021 season.
+We are seeking 12U players for the 2021 season.
+We may be looking to start other age groups.
+All interested coaches should contact us.
+Age cut-off is April 30,.
 The following cities are just some of the cities we welcome to tryouts:

 Allen Park * Ann Arbor * Beverly Hills * Bingham Farms * Birmingham * Bloomfield Hills * Bloomfield Township * Canton * Clinton Township * Dearborn * Dearborn Heights * Detroit * Farmington * Farmington Hills * Ferndale * Garden City * Highland * Highland Park * Inkster * Livonia * Macomb * Madison Heights * Milford * Monroe * Mount Clemens * Northville * Novi * Orchard Lake * Pinckney * Plymouth * Redford * Riverview * Rochester * Rochester Hills * Romulus * Royal Oak * Salem * Saline * South Lyon * Southfield * Southgate * Taylor * Trenton * Troy * Walled Lake * Warren * Wayne * West Bloomfield * Westland * White Lake * Whitmore Lake * Wixom * Woodhaven * Wyandotte * Ypsilanti